MakeSchool-Tutorials/MakeSchoolNotes-Swift/P11-Search/content.md

 >
 > What's going on:
 > 1. We have moved our default state search code so whenever we return to default state the list is reset.
-> 2. This returns the navigation bar in an animated fashion - you can see why it was hidden in point 6
+> 2. This returns the navigation bar in an animated fashion - you can see why it was hidden in point 6.
-> 3. Remove keyboard popup
+> 3. Remove keyboard popup.
 > 4. Animate in a cancel button beside the search bar.
-This just looks nice (UI Polish)
+This just looks nice (UI Polish).
-> 5. Perform a search on any text when entered into the search bar
+> 5. Perform a search on any text entered into the search bar.
 > 6. This makes the search bar take prominence in our view.
 By hiding the navigation bar the user is focused on search.
 (UI Polish)
 >

 Run the App

 ![image](simulator_search.png)

+#Find the bug!

 Looks great!
 But if you play around a bit you may discover a pretty serious UX bug.